Hacane/AJAN-Control-Panel/README.md

-this application may need internet during the configurations and for providing the pre requisites this application does not need internet for starting the editor
+this application may need internet during the configurations and for providing the pre requisites this application does not need internet for starting the editor the app does not need to stay open to keep AJAN running